MlWoo/caffeModel2hdf5/README.md

 # caffeModel2hdf5

+##Target
+Load weights and bias from caffe to Torch
+1. save caffe model to a common file appended with caffemodel such as bvlc\_google.caffemodel
+2. convert caffemodel file to hdf5 file
+3. load weights and bias form hdf5 file in Torch

 ## Install and convert caffemodel to  hdf5
 1. copy the folder to your caffe directory and run the install script
 2. use your network caffemodel and output path to modify the test script